ryanpd423/ReactWeather_2pt0/REACT_TOPICS.md

-# React Lunch & Learn Topics
+ # :smiling_imp: :cyclone: :skull_and_crossbones: React Lunch & Learn Topics :satellite: :floppy_disk: :pill: :volcano:
 ### Use the udemy video to research and breakdown the below topic points:
 * remote repo push password: `hint: you use it a lot`
   * need to find a different way to authenticate because entering this password everytime I push is getting old
 * SPA